alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Docker desktop
 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Docker is used to generate certificates.
+- If running on Linux, ensure that both `docker.io` and `docker-compose` are installed.

 ## 0. Setup Azure Active Directory (AAD) with P1 Licenses